GunGryphon/GG_EyeTracking/README.md

 # GG_EyeTracking
-Webcam eye tracking scripts for animatronic and VR puppetry Origonal Author: Ryan H. (GunGryphon)
+Webcam eye tracking scripts for animatronic and VR puppetry Original Author: Ryan H. (GunGryphon)
 Initally written for a college embedded system project

 This program is designed to run light weight eye tracking using a head-mounted webcam and a Raspberry Pi 3 or better device.